luxfi/tfhe/BENCHMARKS.md

-# TFHE Benchmarks
+# FHE Benchmarks

-Benchmarks for the Lux TFHE implementation on Apple M1 Max (ARM64).
+Benchmarks for the Lux FHE implementation on Apple M1 Max (ARM64).

 ## Summary Comparison